Indyfan113/Dream-Oasis-II/README.md

-\## General Simulation System and Artificial Intelligence System feat.
+\## General Simulation System and Artificial Intelligence System

+feat.
 Both Bots/Agents and Users/Operators/Humans.

-System for both Operators/Users and Agents/Bots alike;

-Inspiration based off of the general simulation system from the novel 'Ready Player One'.

-\#As well as too many to name Books, Films, Comics, Fiction, Science-Fiction, Science-Fact, and the Real and the Unreal.
+Inspired off of the general simulation system from the novel 'Ready Player One', As well as, numerous Book, Film, Comic, Fiction, Science-Fiction, Science-Fact, and the Real and the Unreal.